 Stocks slide as worries about inflation revive: Stock market news today

-Stocks fell on Wall Street on Wednesday, on track for another losing day as lingering concerns about inflation spurred doubts the Federal Reserve will decide to cut interest rates any time soon.
+Stocks fell on Wall Street on Wednesday, as another losing day in a short week came and lingering concerns about inflation spurred doubts the Federal Reserve will decide to cut interest rates anytime soon.

-WTI crude oil (CL=F) is trading around its highest level since November, after touching $90 on Tuesday after Saudi Arabia and Russia stuck with output cuts.
+WTI crude oil (CL=F) is trading around its highest level since November, and up another 1% Wednesday, after Saudi Arabia and Russia stuck with output cuts.
 That reignited worries about "sticky" inflation and weighed on stocks, helping push all three major US gauges to close lower on Tuesday.

 At the same time, downbeat data out of Europe and China are driving worries about crumbling demand, which could undermine the resilience that the US economy has shown so far.
 A surprisingly sharp fall in German industrial orders in July fueled speculation of a risk of stagflation.